Last Updated on

 Jet Blue launched the “Even More Space” upsell initiative.
 Through the introduction of this new upgrade option, passengers have the chance to purchase seats with more legroom.
 During its launch, the legroom upgrade option was projected to increase Jet Blue’s profit to $190 million annually.
 The legroom upgrade option exceeded all expectations and boosted the airline’s revenue by 12%.
 Jet Blue’s strategy was to ask customers who are already committed to fly with them if they are interested in a more comfortable travel experience.

 Amazon and Best Buy offer Unique Solutions

-Customers are becoming more demanding in their shopping experience and now expect unique or tailored solutions.
+Customers are becoming more demanding within the shopping experience and now expect unique or tailored solutions.
 One very good example is how Best Buy and Amazon offer protection plans for tech gadgets.
 Since gadgets like laptops and mobile phones can be expensive, these protection plans are an amazing solution to the possibility of losing or damaging the product.

 For an additional $150, customers get benefits such as 24/7 customer service, protection from liquid damage, protection against electrical failure damage and more.

-By simply showing relevant and related products, business remind customers of the other items or services that are available to them.
+By simply showing relevant and related products, businesses can remind customers of the other items or services that are available to them.
 When you are upselling, the best approach is to sell the benefits of the upsell and show your customers why it is important.
-A good example is how Amazon upsells the benefits of getting audio versions of the books that they sell online.
+A good example is how Amazon upsells the benefits of getting audio versions of the books that it sells online.
 By simply adding relevant information with a good call-to-action, customers become aware that there is an option to get their books in audio form.